Which Is Not A Responsibility Of The Hipaa Officer

 7. Financial Management/Billing Compliance (Beyond Privacy Rule Implications)

 • Example: A patient requests an accounting of disclosures of their PHI related to billing.
 The HIPAA Officer is responsible for ensuring that the organization can provide this accounting.
-However, the finance department is responsible for ensuring that billing practices comply with all applicable laws and regulations.
+Still, the finance department is responsible for ensuring that billing practices comply with all applicable laws and regulations.

 • Why this distinction matters: Financial management and billing compliance require expertise in accounting principles, healthcare finance, and billing regulations.
 The HIPAA Officer's focus is on the privacy aspects of these processes.